The MedStar Health—Georgetown University Hospital Residency Program in Psychiatry

 View detailed schedule

-In the early years of your psychiatric rotation, you will have the opportunity to observe patients with a wide range of psychiatric illnesses.
-You will also learn effective patient interviewing skills and focus on what is being said and how to read non-verbal information.
+In your first psychiatric rotations, you will have the opportunity to observe diverse patients with a wide range of psychiatric illnesses.
+You will also learn effective patient interviewing skills and will be learning clinical reasoning skills, formulation and treatment planning.